steltenpower/FileFAIRy/README.md

 The guy behind https://www.sen-labs.org/ and https://twitter.com/labs_sen said this idea is actually quite similar to what he's working on.

 JupyterLab is interested (see Github issues)

+complexity of filetype detection (extension is not enough): https://youtu.be/PBbld8xB2Bo